 Ports & Trucking

 EKA has significant experience working on high profile transportation projects at the Port of Los Angeles and Port of Long Beach involving transportation, air quality and climate change issues.
-EKA Senior Vice President Alex Cherin formerly served as Managing Director at the Port of Long Beach.
+EKA Partner Alex Cherin formerly served as Managing Director at the Port of Long Beach.
 EKA has represented terminal operators, steamship lines, trade associations, 3PLs, freight forwarders and logistics companies before Commissioners and staff at both Ports.

 In addition, EKA has significant and relevant relationships and presence in the Inland Empire, including working with the Inland Empire Economic Partnership.
 EKA has worked comprehensively with the San Bernardino County Board of Supervisors on behalf of several technology companies on several large-scale landfill projects and their related communications efforts.
 Our team regularly briefs members of the Alameda Corridor Transportation Authority (ACTA) on regulatory matters impacting trucking as well as members of the Southern California Association of Governments (SCAG).
 Our team regularly presents at Port industry functions including an update on truck matters at the Port of Long Beach’s annual “Pulse of the Ports” event.